 This epiphany did not strike me because her reputation here was somehow privileged – quite the contrary.

-Upon first receiving news of Marina’s major career retrospective “The Cleaner” arriving at Belgrade, two conflictual feelings battled it out inside me.
+Upon first receiving news of Marina’s major career retrospective “The Cleaner”, two conflictual feelings battled it out inside me.
 One was of sheer joy.
 The second, that of caution.
 For the saying that “nobody is a prophet in his own land” applies to her the most.

 Her lecture and exhibition were announced as “a homecoming.”
 Sadly, I knew better and disagreed strongly with that notion.